Corionis/ELS/artifacts/document/command-line.md

 ## Basic Command

-Once the JSON library files are created and validated a basic munge operation requires a publisher and subscriber library or collection files and a targets file that describes where each library's new items will be copied to the subscriber.
+A basic back-up operation requires publisher and subscriber library or collection files and a targets file that describes where each library's new items will be copied to the subscriber.

+### Library JSON Files

-A "library" file lists the libraries only, a "collection" file also contains all the individual items in each library.
-Both are JSON files.
+A "library" file lists the libraries only, a "collection" file also contains the individual items in each library.
+Both are JSON files and the same format.

+If a library file is specified automatic scans of that libraries sources are performed.

+### Collection JSON Files

-A collection JSON file may be generated using the -i or --export-items option and specifying a publisher file.
+A collection JSON file may be generated using the -i or --export-items option and specifying a publisher library file.

+If a collection file is specified only the items in that file are processed.

+### Basic Example

 Collection data are required to perform a munge.
 Generally the lowercase variation of an option will cause the needed data to be dynamically generated